Fire Emblem: Shadow Dragon and the Blade of Light: Legacy

 Despite the slow start, Shadow Dragon and the Blade of Light proved enough of a success that a sequel was commissioned.
 This would become Fire Emblem Gaiden, which was released in 1992.
 Shadow Dragon and the Blade of Light was partially remade as part of the third installment, Fire Emblem: Mystery of the Emblem, which also continued the story of Marth.
 A full remake for the Nintendo DS was released internationally under the title Fire Emblem: Shadow Dragon, marking the first time the content of the first Fire Emblem was made available outside Japan.
-The setting of Archanea would be used again for the thirteenth entry, Fire Emblem Awakening.
+The setting of Archanea would be used again for the remake of Fire Emblem: Mystery of the Emblem, Fire Emblem: New Mystery of the Emblem and the thirteenth entry, Fire Emblem Awakening.

 Shadow Dragon and the Blade of Light not only launched the wider Fire Emblem series, but is also seen as the reason tactical role-playing genre became popular in Japan.
 It has thus been credited with indirectly influencing the creation of other notable games within the genre, including Tactics Ogre: Let Us Cling Together, Final Fantasy Tactics, and the Disgaea series.
 The basic mechanics within Shadow Dragon and the Blade of Light would form the basis for the gameplay of nearly all subsequent Fire Emblem titles.
 In addition to helping popularize the genre, it is also credited with pioneering multimedia advertising through its use of a live-action television commercial in addition to magazine previews, which would later be used for series such as The Legend of Zelda.
 Its combination of battle and story segments also provided inspiration for the gameplay of the Sakura Wars series.